Hazel McMahon. BSc(Hons), PgCert, PgDip in Counselling (Edinburgh University)

 From 2018 to 2020, Frank Corrigan's Deep Brain Re-orienting (DBR) focuses on the impact on the brain of adverse experiences, and having attended his workshop training's for DBR, I also offer DBR for clients.

-2019 Certificate in Clinical Supervision, Certified CRM Consultant and Assistant Trainer for CRM Basic Training in Glasgow.
+2019 Certificate in Clinical Supervision, and a Certified CRM Consultant and Assistant Trainer for CRM Basic Training.

 I also have a combined experience across the mental health sector with In Care Survivors Scotland and Open Secret; in education with Place2Be; in the voluntary sector with Lifeline Pregnancy and Counselling Care, and in my private practice in Edinburgh, as well as the Borders.